 After the battle of Hastings an advance guard of Normans approached London Bridge from the South but were beaten off.
 The Norman army then marched in a loop to the west of London to cut it off from the rest of England.
 William the Conqueror occupied the royal palace at Westminster and won over the Londoners by making various promises.
 William was crowned king of England at Westminster on 25 December 1066.
 William gave London a charter, a document confirming certain rights.
 Nevertheless, he built a wooden tower to stand guard over London.
 It was replaced by a stone tower in 1078-1100.
 That was the beginning of the Tower of London

 The population of London at this time was perhaps 18,000, which seems very small to us but was very large by the standards of the time.
 London grew in size through the 12th century and some people began to build housed outside the walls.
 In 1176 the wooden bridge across the Thames was replaced with a stone one.

 A writer described London about the year 1180:

 'London is happy in its clean air, in the Christian religion, in the strength of its fortifications, in its natural situation, in the honor of its citizens.
-The Cathedral is St Pauls but there is also in London and its suburbs 13 large monasteries, beside 126 parish churches.
+The Cathedral is St Pauls but there is also in London and its suburbs 13 large monasteries, besides 126 parish churches.
 On the east side lies the tower, very large and strong with 4 gates and turrets at intervals and runs around the northern side of the city.
 To the north lie fields and meadows with small rivers flowing through them, by these water mills are driven with a pleasant murmur.
 To this city come merchants from every nation under heaven rejoicing to bring merchandise in their ships'.